javadelight/delight-metrics/README.md

 }
 ```

+Note: Statistics are by default calculated using so called [Exponentially Decaying Reservoirs](http://dimacs.rutgers.edu/~graham/pubs/papers/fwddecay.pdf).
+These essentially will provide the values and averages for the last 5 minutes of application runtime.

 ### Reporting

 Metrics are turned into easily human-readable strings.
 What you do with these is up to you.